Shipping freight internationally is no easy task.

 - As long as the freight is pre-cleared with PARS or PAPS, the border crossing can happen in well under an hour.

-- Though it's usually smoother than Mexico, you're still getting through Customs and Border Patrol, and unexpected delays and issues can occur.
+- Though it's usually smoother than Mexico, you still need to work with customs and border patrol, and unexpected delays and issues can occur.

 Related: Learn more about the differences between Canada and Mexico cross-border.